 - Use whiteboard markers or paint pens to draw on the windows (just check in an inconspicuous spot that they rub off first)

-- Put different-sized containers out in the rain and have the kids try and think about which one will fill first- prizes for the winner.. and everybody.
+- Put different-sized containers out in the rain and have the kids try and think about which one will fill first

-- Dust off the board games – try a new one you haven’t played before or dig out an old classic.
+- Dust off the board games.
+Try a new one or dig out an old favourite

 - Make mud pies – fill disposable containers with mud, decorate them with leaves, flowers and nuts

-- Buy some clay and do create clay masterpieces
+- Buy some clay and create clay masterpieces

 For more rainy day inspiration browse: